dfieschko/RP1210/README.md

 A Python module for interacting with RP1210 adapter drivers, following the RP1210C standard.
 Contributions welcome!

+**Note from the author:** I no longer work with RP1210 regularly (or at all) and have no need to work with and no access to RP1210 adapters.
+As such, I'm not actively updating this package anymore.
+Contributions and bug reports are still welcome.

 Some documentation and examples are available in [this repo's wiki](https://github.com/dfieschko/RP1210/wiki) and the Examples folder.

 This module was written and tested with Python 3.9 and 3.10, 32-bit.
 Older (and newer) Python versions have not been tested and may not be supported.